Sonar-TS: Search-Then-Verify Natural Language Querying for Time Series Databases: NLQTSBench

 \subsection{Task Taxonomy}

-We structure NLQTSBench into a four-level taxonomy, illustrated in Figure~\ref{fig:task_hierarchy}.
-This hierarchy systematically evaluates a solver's ability to ground abstract linguistic concepts into continuous time series data at scale, progressing from atomic operations to holistic reasoning.
+We organize NLQTSBench into a four-level taxonomy, illustrated in Figure~\ref{fig:task_hierarchy}.
+The hierarchy progresses from atomic numerical operations to holistic reasoning, evaluating how well a solver grounds abstract linguistic concepts into continuous time series at scale.